My Haas Welcome,

 This kit connects both Push Rod Arms together to keep them in sync when raising and lowering the Push Rod.

-Note: If 93-3384 - BARFEEDER TORSION BAR SERVICE KIT is installed.
+Note: If the Torsion Bar assembly is factory installed or 93-3384 - BARFEEDER TORSION BAR SERVICE KIT is installed.
 Upgrade to the 93-3384A - BARFEEDER TORSION BAR SERVICE KIT assembly by installing the following components:

 • 20-10020 SHAFT DRIVEN PUSH ROD ARM BARFEED